Romain Schneider

-Romain Schneider ([ˈʀomɛ̃ː ˈʃnɑɪ̯dɐ]; born 15 April 1962 in Wiltz) is a Luxembourgian politician for the Luxembourg Socialist Workers' Party (LSAP).
+Romain Schneider ([ˈʀomɛ̃ː ˈʃnɑɪ̯dɐ]; born 15 April 1962 in Wiltz) is a Luxembourgish politician for the Luxembourg Socialist Workers' Party (LSAP).
 He is a member of the national legislature, the Chamber of Deputies, representing the Nord constituency since the 2004 election.

 He has been the mayor of the city of Wiltz from 1 January 2000 until the autumn of 2009 when he joined the government.
 Prior to that, he had been a councillor in Wiltz (1994–1999).

 Schneider is the former President of the football club FC Wiltz 71.
 He has been the Secretary-General of the LSAP since 25 October 2004, having first joined the party in 1981.